garrandall/popular-music-data/tracks/stairway-to-heaven-far-corporation.md

 When she gets there she knows
 If the stores are all closed
 With a word she can get what she came for
-Ooh, ooh, and she's buying a stairway to heaven
+Oh, oh and she's buying a stairway to heaven

 There's a sign on the wall
 But she wants to be sure